 Who We Are

-What started out in the Fall of 1931 at the home of Nellie and Shelby Crichlow, has evolved into an organization that that would make the original 9 ladies proud, Entre Nous has raised and reinvested back into the community over $1,000,000.
+What started out in the Fall of 1931 at the home of Nellie and Shelby Crichlow, has evolved into an organization that would make the original 9 ladies proud, Entre Nous has raised and reinvested back into the community over $1,000,000.
 The Club's mission statement: To inspire lifelong service, promote goodwill, and strengthen our community has never wavered.
-We are dedicated to giving back 100% of the profits raised to support Manatee County by providing money for scholarships, welfare and to charities for local projects.
+We are dedicated to giving back 100% of the profits raised to support Manatee County by providing money for scholarships, welfare, and to charities for local projects.

 To quote Mahatma Gandhi: